Luckyaremu/tic-tac-toe-js/README.md

 # javascript Tic tac toe

-> In this project, we built a game call tic tac toe.
+> In this project, we built a game called TIC TAC TOE.
 Where Users can:

 - Introduce the name of the players.